diluvii/world-wide-whale/README.md

 - As you explore the world you unlock the computer architecture-explored map, bit by bit.
 - Fight enemies that are thinly-veiled allusions to antivirus programs!
 Commit actions that are thinly-veiled analogues to privilege escalation!

+See a demo of the first level [here](https://diluvii.github.io/world-wide-whale/).

 ## Acknowledgements